« Previous Page

 The surgeon spreads the rib cage with a retractor to expose the heart

 and then cuts through the lining that protects the heart (pericardium).

 To reroute blood flow around the diseased blood vessel, surgeons

 typically use a portion of the saphenous vein in the leg or an internal mammary

 Regardless of which type of blood vessel is used, oxygen-rich blood

-from the aorta is rerouted around the blocked section of the coronary artery to
+from the aorta is rerouted around the narrowed or blocked section of the coronary artery to

 feed the heart muscle.